raspberrypilearning/comic-character/en/step_2.md

 **Test:** Click the **Run** button to see your changes.
 + The Copyright message will be shown at the bottom (footer) of your web page.

 **Notice:** there is no date shown yet.

-### Display the current year

 There is no text inside the `<span>` element.

 JavaScript will be used to update the content of the `<span>` to display the current year.

+### Display the current year

+JavaScript has a `Date()` function that returns the current date and time, using the browser's time zone.

 --- collapse ---

 ---
-title: How does JavaScript make websites interactive?
+title: See an example
 ---

-JavaScript is a powerful language that allows developers to create interactive websites.
-JavaScript can be used to update, hide or show HTML content, change CSS styling and lots more!

-In this project you will use JavaScript to:
-+ Update, hide and show HTML elements
-+ Give users control of updating the page content
-+ Check users have completed a form correctly
-+ Add animations
-+ Store user preferences

---- /collapse ---

-JavaScript has a `Date()` function that returns the current date and time, using the browser's time zone.

 A call to `Date()` returns a string.

 Here is the result of the call to `Date()` when this page was loaded:

 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-date" width="100%" height="100" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

+--- /collapse ---

 --- task ---